-Coworking spaces also offer you the ability to socialize or keep to yourself as you see fit, with no pressure to collaborate unless it feels right for you.
+Coworking spaces allow you to socialize or keep to yourself as you see fit, without pressure to collaborate unless it feels right.
 Members can be as involved or uninvolved as they wish, allowing them to curate their ideal work environment.

 Coworking is the future of work.
-With the rise of remote work, shift to more asynchronous collaboration, and growth of the gig economy, there has been a corresponding rise in coworking spaces.
+With the rise of remote work, the shift to more asynchronous collaboration, and the growth of the gig economy, coworking spaces have had a corresponding rise.
 And for good reason – coworking spaces provide several benefits perfect for the modern worker.

 Coworking spaces are also communal and social places designed for work and connection.
 They provide an inspiring and creative environment free of home distractions with different areas to suit different working styles.

 Additionally, coworking spaces often fill in the gaps left by remote work, offering socializing opportunities, learning and development programs, and wellness perks.